What is the difference between a category and a grade item in the Moodle gradebook?

 - Forums category – Each week the students receive a two points for forum participation, earning up to 32 points.
 Each weekly forum is placed in a forums category that sums the points together for ultimately grade out of 32 points.

 Note: you would not use a category for something that you would be grading directly.
-You should not manually put in a grade for a category total as that overwrites the automatic calculations and can impact the accuracy of a student’s grade.
+As of Moodle version 3.8, you cannot manually put in a grade for a category total as that overwrites the automatic calculations and can impact the accuracy of a student’s grade.

 - A manual grade item is what you would create to house a grade for an assignment, quiz, presentation, forum, or other item which does not have a corresponding activity on the main page of the Moodle course.
 These grade items can be created inside of categories to house the individual grades or they can be created outside of categories in the main portion of the gradebook.
 Common uses for a manual grade item: